LightBike

 LightBike is a snake game inspired by the movie Tron.
 It was developed by Japanese studio Pankaku and released on January 29, 2009 for iOS.
-The full version of Lightbike unlocks local and online multiplayer.
 It was followed by LightBike 2.
-As of 2023, the game has been delisted from the App Store.
+As of 2023, the game has been delisted from App Store.

 Gameplay

-Lightbike plays similarly to the light cycle sequences in the Tron movies.
+LightBike plays similarly to the light cycle sequences in the Tron movies.
 The player controls a motorcycle that shoots out a wall of light from behind.
 To defeat enemies, the wall can be guided in front of opposing bikes, causing them to crash on impact.
 The game can be played with other people over the Internet; this feature is limited in the free version.
+The full version of LightBike unlocks local and online multiplayer.

 Reception

 MacWorld gave LightBike a rating of 4/5 stars, writing "Pankaku has done a great job with LightBike and for £1.79 on the App Store, there's no better way to kill 10 minutes.
 (Note that a free lite version is available, though only with a single-player mode.)
 With room to grow, it'll be interesting to see what happens in the next few updates and what the company chooses to add. " SlideToPlay gave the game a rating of 2 out of 4, concluding "LightBike doesn't do enough to keep you interested over the long term."